-Planning a wedding rehearsal dinner and wondering if you need to prepare a rehearsal dinner seating chart?
+Planning a wedding rehearsal dinner and wondering if you need to prepare a seating chart?
 That's entirely up to you.
 For both rehearsal dinners and actual wedding receptions, having an official seating chart is optional.
-Read on to determine if a seating chart is right for your rehearsal dinner, plus tips on where to seat your guests if you assign seats.
+Read on to determine if a seating chart is right for your rehearsal dinner.
+Plus., get tips on where to seat your guests if you assign seats.

 Should I Assign Seats at My Rehearsal Dinner?

-For a dinner with a larger group in a more formal setting—say, a restaurant's private dining room or a space you've bought out completely—table assignments, if not seating assignments, will ensure every guest has a place to sit and will make it easier to share meal selections with your venue if you requested those from guests in advance.
+For a dinner with a larger group in a more formal setting—say, a restaurant's private dining room or a space you've bought out completely—table assignments, if not seating assignments, will ensure every guest has a place to sit.
+Plus, it will make it easier to share meal selections with your venue if you requested those from guests in advance.

 If you're tight on space, you'll also want table assignments.
-Without table assignments, guests will spread out on their own, and typically, they won't fill up every table to capacity, meaning you'll need to provide more tables than you would have if tables had been assigned.
-If you're tight on space, then, assign tables.
+Without them, guests will spread out on their own, and typically, they won't fill up every table to capacity, meaning you'll need to provide more tables.
+If you're tight on space, assign tables.

 If you're having a smaller group that's all seated at one large table, place cards can be a really nice touch—it shows you put in the thought of giving each guest a designated seat.

 If you're having a more casual rehearsal dinner (think a backyard picnic or self-serve buffet), seating assignments don't really make sense.
 It will be impossible to assign people to a table, especially if there are more guests than seats.
-In this case, you may want to reserve a table for older guests or those who won't be comfortable on their feet for the entire evening, but beyond that, your guests can grab a seat when and where they see fit.
+In this case, you may want to reserve a table for older guests or those who won't be comfortable on their feet for the entire evening.
+Beyond that, your guests can grab a seat when and where they see fit.

 Who Should Sit Where?

 Typically, rehearsal dinners are far more intimate than a wedding reception, so there's a good chance the guests already know each other.
-If you have a large amount of guests, however, who aren't acquainted, consider who has common interests and is likely to get along well together.
-You also might try to have one lively conversationalist at every table so there's never a dull moment, even among the more reserved tables.
+If you have a large number of guests, however, who aren't acquainted, consider who has common interests and is likely to get along well together.
+You also might try to have one lively conversationalist at every table so there's never a dull moment.

 Rehearsal Dinner Seating Chart Ideas